christophersousa/Cognita/README.md

 # Welcome to the Cognittron test project!

 ## Configure
-Change the password and username in the file: app/service/neo4j.ts
+Change the password, username and host in the file: .env

 ## Development